Can I Use Niacinamide After An AHA/BHA Peel?

 Benefits Of Using Niacinamide

-It is an ideal product for oily skin, and skin types prone to breakouts, because it helps to control sebum production on the skin as well as minimize the appearance of enlarged pores.
+It is an ideal product for oily skin and skin types prone to breakouts, as it helps control sebum production on the skin while minimizing the appearance of enlarged pores.

 By controlling sebum production while also working to reduce pore size, skin that is prone to breakouts will look and feel more balanced.

-Boosting the moisture barrier, along with the increased lipid production, will also help the skin appear firmer, which will help minimize the appearance of fine lines and wrinkles, providing a smooth complexion.
+Boosting the moisture barrier, along with increased lipid production, will also help the skin appear firmer.

 Along with being anti-inflammatory, niacinamide is also an antioxidant that helps protect skin against harmful free radicals and other environmental aggressors, which can cause breakouts, discoloration, or premature fine lines.

-It provides added moisture to the skin and mixes well with other active skincare ingredients, making this an all-star ingredient that is worthy of all the buzz it receives.
+It provides added moisture to the skin and mixes well with other active skincare ingredients, making it an all-star ingredient worthy of all the buzz it receives.

 Benefits Of AHA/BHA Peels

-Because both acids are deeply exfoliating to reveal new layers of the skin, it is important to use SPF during the daytime, as well as following up with products that include gentle, calming, and hydrating ingredients.
+It is essential to use SPF during the daytime, as well as to follow up with products that contain gentle, calming, and hydrating ingredients.

 Incorporating a treatment like this once a week, depending on your skin type, will still provide the desired benefits, without stripping your skin of too much moisture.

-Making sure you follow up with a well-hydrating product after using such a solution will help preserve the results, while also comforting your skin to look and feel its best.
+Making sure to follow up with a well-hydrating product after using such a solution will help preserve the results, while also helping your skin look and feel its best.

 Can Niacinamide Be Applied After AHA/BHA Peels?